Every human being needs some rest after the day’s activities.

 Tree shrews are animals that sleep a lot.
 Because the anatomy of their eyes doesn’t allow for sight during the day, tree shrews never seem to leave their nests at night.

-The most surprising discovery made while researching these sleeping creatures is that their sleep patterns are more human-like than those of other rats.
+The most surprising discovery made while researching these sleeping creatures is that their sleep patterns are more human-like than other rats.

-It also appears that the lengthier sleep cycles allow for more precise memory development.
+The lengthier sleep cycles also appear to allow more precise memory development.

 3. Cats